-e) Leases
+e) Leases - Group as lessee

 When a contract is entered into, the Group assesses whether the contract contains a lease.
 A lease arises when the Group has the right to direct the use of an identified asset which is not substitutable and to obtain substantially all economic benefits from the use of the asset throughout the period of use.